swcarpentry/python-novice-inflammation/_episodes/03-loop.md

 {: .language-python}

 ~~~
-There are 3 elements in the list.
+There are 3 names in the list.
 ~~~
 {: .output}